Arab conquest of Fars

-The Arab conquest of Pars took place from 638/9 to 650/1, and ended with subjugation of the Sasanian province of Pars, also known as Fars or Persis, to the Rashidun Caliphate under Umar.
+The Arab conquest of Fars, or the Muslim conquest of Pars, took place from 638/9 to 650/1, and ended with subjugation of the Sasanian province of Pars, also known as Fars or Persis, by the Rashidun Caliphate.

 The Arab invasion of Sasanian Pars took place in two phases.
 An initial Bahraini naval expedition in 638 ended in failure.
 After a change in Bahrain's governor, that unsuccessful campaign was followed with a second campaign conducted in 643 by a combined force of Arab tribesmen from Bahrain and Oman under the leadership of Uthman ibn Abi al-As al-Thaqafi that ultimately overran the province.

 The Sasanian emperor Yazdegerd III, who had travelled to Pars to command the defense against the Arabs, was forced to flee to Kirman.
 This ended Sasanian control of the territory, though its population would later rebel several times against Arab rule.

 History

 Initial expedition and Sasanian counter-attack

 The Arab conquest of Pars began in 638/9, when the Rashidun governor of Bahrain at the time, al-'Ala' ibn al-Hadrami, led a naval expedition against the Sasanians without the permission of Umar.

 The expedition proceeded to captured an island in the Persian Gulf, and, although al-'Ala' and the rest of the Arabs had been ordered to not invade Pars or its surrounding islands, he organized his army into three groups – one under Al-Jarud ibn Mu'alla, the second under Al-Sawwar ibn Hammam and the third under Khulayd ibn al-Mundhir ibn Sawa – and moved on the province.
 When the first group entered Pars, it was quickly defeated and al-Jarud was killed.
 The same thing soon happened to the second group.
 However, things proved to be more fortunate with the third group; Khulayd managed to keep them on bay, but was unable to withdraw back to Bahrain due to the Sasanians blocking his way to the sea.
 The Sasanians also burnt many of the ships of the Arab forces.

 Umar, upon hearing of al-'Ala's ill-fated naval expedition against Pars, dismissed him as governor and reassigned him to the Sasanian front in Iraq, where he was placed under the command of his rival Sa'd ibn Abi Waqqas.
 The caliphal meanwhile ordered Utbah ibn Ghazwan to send reinforcements to assist Khulayd, who managed to withdraw back to Bahrain with some of his men, while the rest withdrew to Basra.

 Al-'Ala was replaced as governor of Bahrain by Uthman ibn Abi al-As al-Thaqafi, who had earlier been appointed governor in 636 before being recalled to Ta'if in 637.